zetria-org/zetria-public-api/README.md

 ## How to Contribute?

-Actually, I don't know for now. contace **service@zetria.org** for further information
+Actually, I don't know for now. contact **service@zetria.org** for further information